Zaki Ali Toumbou: Arrests and incarcerations

 On 10 April, Toumbou, Attoumani and Ben Z. were once again taken into custody in connection with the murder of Jeanine Ponce.
-Only Toumbou and Dailami admitted to participating in the crime.
+Only Toumbou and Attoumani admitted to participating in the crime.
 Ben Z. denied any involvement in the Montluçon crimes.
-He was therefore returned to the Moulins-Yzeure remand centre without being prosecuted for these offences.
-Already under investigation for the double murder of Mr and Mrs Degl'Innocenti, Toumbou was charged with the murder and acts of torture of Jeanine Ponce and then returned to the Moulins-Yzeure remand centre.
-Attoumani was charged with murders accompanied by acts of torture against Massimo and Ginette Degl'Innocenti and Jeanine Ponce, then returned to the Saint-Étienne-La-Talaudière prison.
+He was therefore returned to the Moulins-Yzeure Remand Centre without being prosecuted for these offences.
+Already under investigation for the double murder of Mr and Mrs Degl'Innocenti, Toumbou was charged with the murder and acts of torture of Jeanine Ponce and then returned to the Riom Remand Centre.
+Attoumani was charged with murders accompanied by acts of torture against Massimo and Ginette Degl'Innocenti and Jeanine Ponce, then returned to the Moulins-Yzeure remand centre.
 The press dubbed them the ‘Barbarians of Montluçon’.
 Ben Z. was released on 16 June after his involvement in the crimes was ruled out.
 His lawyer deplored his three months of wrongful imprisonment, during which he celebrated his 20th birthday.
 Two of the 17-year-olds were also released on the same grounds.

 On 12 September, Toumbou appeared before the criminal court for a series of thefts committed in 2016.
 Far from remaining silent, Toumbou claimed that he had committed these acts in order to feed himself.
 When questioned about the theft of the bottles of wine, he claimed to have drunk them with friends in a single day in the courtyard of his home on Place du 11-Novembre.
 At the end of the trial, Toumbou was given a six-month suspended prison sentence.

 On 3 May 2019, Attoumani was released on the grounds that the pre-trial detention of a minor cannot exceed two years, as there was not enough time to bring him before a criminal court.
 Placed under electronic tagging, he was required to report three times a day in Clermont-Ferrand and had treatment obligations.
-He was arrested the following day after violating his judicial controls and was re-incarcerated.
+He was arrested the following day after violating his judicial controls and was re-incarcerated at Saint-Étienne-La-Talaudière prison.
 A few weeks later, Toumbou and Attoumani were referred to the Juvenile Court of Allier.
 Ben Z. and the two 17-year-olds, meanwhile, had their cases dismissed.